How Many Milligrams Of Caffeine Is In A Cup Of Coffee?

-A standard 8-ounce cup of coffee contains about 95mg of caffeine, though this varies by brewing method and bean type.
+A standard 8-ounce cup of coffee contains about 95mg of caffeine, though this varies considerably depending on brewing method and bean choice.

 Factors That Determine The Milligrams Of Caffeine In A Cup Of Coffee

-The number of milligrams of caffeine in a cup of coffee is determined by the type of coffee, the kind of beans, the roasting method, and the size of your favorite mug.
-Looking at all these things together can help you figure out how many milligrams of caffeine are in your cup.
-If you like this post, you might enjoy reading about the best coffee for pre-workout.
+The number of milligrams of caffeine in your cup isn’t a fixed number — it shifts based on the type of coffee, your bean choice, the roasting method, and even the size of your mug.
+Pulling all these factors together is how you start to understand what’s actually in your morning cup.
+You might also enjoy reading about the best coffee for pre-workout.

 Type of Coffee Matters